stdlib.h, this function performs

 you have not already sent output to, the library calls

 to create a buffer for the stream.
 If this happens in the middle

 be corrupted.
 You must therefore ensure you have already sent some

 stderr.
 The code in Example 2 fails if you have

 not already written to the stream.

-This function is not part of the C library standard, but the ARM C library supports it as an extension.
+This function is not part of the C library standard, but is supported by the ARM C library as an extension.